A Trip Down the Trails of Time

 Ministering to the Homeless

-I attended Hyles Anderson College (HAC) from 1985 to 1993.
-Dr. Jack Hyles is my hero.
+I gratefully attended Hyles Anderson College (HAC) from 1985 to 1993.
+Dr. Jack Hyles is my hero of the faith!
 After I graduated from HAC, I went to voluntarily work with my minister father on Chicago's notorious high-crime, gang-infested, Westside.
-In 1982 my father founded Grace Mission Church (but we functioned as a rescue mission) on Chicago's West Side at 400 N. St. Louis.
+In 1982 my father founded Grace Mission Church (but we functioned as a Rescue Mission) on Chicago's West Side at 400 N. St. Louis.
 The old Skid Row mission downtown Chicago (where I grew up, tagging along regularly with my dad) was located at 34 S. Desplaines (now a parking lot).
-Here's some photos below of me as a teenager.
+Here's some photos below of me as a teenager involved in ministry work.

 The above photo my father took in